Lagrangian geometry of matroids: Tropical Hodge theory

-We will use Theorem \ref{thm:fan MFT} to prove Theorem \ref{thm:lefschetz}.
-In terms of toric varieties, edge subdivisions correspond to blowups that are \emph{semismall} in the sense of Goresky--MacPherson.
-Geometrically, the semismallness is particularly convenient for transferring the Lefschetz property, as pullbacks of ample line bundles by semismall maps satisfy the hard Lefschetz property and the Hodge--Riemann bilinear Relations \cite{dCM}.
+In terms of toric varieties, edge subdivisions correspond to morphisms that are \emph{semismall} in the sense of Goresky--MacPherson.
+In projective geometry, the semismallness is particularly convenient for transferring the Lefschetz property, as pullbacks of ample line bundles by semismall maps satisfy the hard Lefschetz property and the Hodge--Riemann bilinear relations \cite{dCM}.
+We will use Theorem \ref{thm:fan MFT} to prove Theorem \ref{thm:lefschetz} by establishing an analogous property in the context of Lefschetz fans.